Phileosopher/commonplace/understanding.md

 Wise people know how little they understand, but also aren't afraid to [look](image.md) stupid in their [search](purpose.md), so they're still [confident](trust.md) they *can* attain understanding and that it's worth at least some sacrifice of their [reputation](image.md) to get it.

+APPLICATION: The wise and foolish are the most confident, both of them from believing they've discovered the end of things.
+The difference is in whether they have.
+Wise people typically consider [culture](culture.md) and [conflict](conflicts-inner.md), but fools often disregard them.

 APPLICATION: Question obvious things.
 The more mundane and obvious, the more likely everyone else overlooks an apparent fact.
 The same rule goes for [taboo](morality-taboo.md) subjects.

 At a certain point, increasing our understanding will simplify things and create more clarity.
 Once we've grasped the full [image](image.md) of that thing as far as it can go (which happens eventually because everything but [God](religion-answers.md) has finite components), we find [certainty](understanding-certainty.md) in what we understand.